RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 ### Afterthoughts

 Once I started to do some data analysis, I realised the approach for the unique values wasn't ideal since age is likely to create a difference in survival rate since children were more likely to be evacuated, no matter the gender.
-As a result, I decide to group data in pile 1 in order to determine whether age (and the other two factors) would affect the probability of survival.
+It would be more appropriate to group data in pile 1 before I start.
+Unforunately, I couldn't get this to work so this will be put on a to do list for later in the project.

 ### Applying Machine Learning